QuiltMC/developer-wiki/wiki/misc/worldtypes.md

 ---

 # Adding custom world presets
-If your mod completely overhauls Minecraft's worldgen, you'll want to create a custom worldtype so you give people the option to use your worldgen or MC's vanilla worldgen.
+If your mod completely overhauls Minecraft's worldgen, you'll want to create a custom worldtype to offer users the option to use your worldgen or MC's vanilla worldgen.
 Now, what is a custom worldtype you may ask?
 World types define world generation options for Minecraft worlds.
 They let you change the make-up of your Minecraft worlds by configuring how world generation behaves.

 </br>